 “I find a lot of people are scared to start a blog or whatever they’re trying to do, and I think there’s something to be said about just jumping in headfirst and figuring out what your voice is, and you’ll grow and develop along the way.
 But you’ve got to start somewhere.”

 6. “Even if you have zero followers today, start with the people you know, learn from them and grow from there.” – Chris Guillebeau, Bestselling Author of The $100 Startup and Side Hustle

-I recently had the pleasure of sitting down with this prolific blogger and multi-bestselling author to talk about how he's used the vehicle of side hustling to grow his writing career (and blog) into what's become a very powerful, lucrative personal brand that keeps him booked solid with meaningful work, year-round.
-When asked about the best blogging advice he'd give, here's what Chris had to share:
+I recently had the pleasure of sitting down with this prolific blogger and multi-bestselling author to talk about how he’s used the vehicle of side hustling to grow his writing career (and blog) into what’s become a very powerful, lucrative personal brand that keeps him booked solid with meaningful work, year-round.
+When asked about the best blogging tips and advice he’d give, here’s what Chris had to share:

 “No plan survives contact with the battlefield.
 You have this grand vision—maybe you’ve even worked on it for a long time, and then you put it out, and it’s probably going to change.
 You’re going to get feedback you didn’t expect, you’re going to see a response you didn’t expect, it might be positive, it might be negative, or maybe some of both.”